ALDI Australia

 Environmental Notes

-• There are serious concerns about the impact of this fishery upon the endangered species, golden redfish.
+• There are significant concerns about the cumulative impacts of the Barents Sea fishery upon the endangered species, golden redfish, but most of the catch is taken by bottom trawls.

-• There is bycatch for this fishery but bycatch species are caught in marginal amounts.
+• There is bycatch for this fishery but non-target species are retained.
+Management measures are in place to reduce impacts on retained species.

 • This fishery is unlikely to have a significant impact on the sea bed.